 5. The Fit Crunch Bar is low in potassium

 The nutrition label above tells us that each bar only has 100 mg of potassium.
 That gives us only 2% of what we should be getting per day.
 This lack of potassium in the diet is such a problem, that when the new Food Label rolls out in the US, potassium will be listed.
-Potassium is that important of a mineral.
-Most people should aim for 4700 mg of potassium per day.
-Most don't get this much.
+Potassium is a very important mineral.
+Aim for 4700 mg of potassium per day.
+Most people don't get this much.

-A lot of fitness-people are concerned with nitric oxide (NO) which causes vasodilation (opening up) of blood vessels.
+A lot of fitness people are concerned with nitric oxide (NO) which causes vasodilation (opening up) of blood vessels.
 Potassium causes vasodilation by increasing nitric oxide release.
-That is one way the potassium helps our blood vessels and blood pressure stay healthy.
+That is one-way potassium helps our blood vessels and blood pressure stay healthy.

-To be fair, most fitness and protein bars I see don't have much potassium.
+To be fair, most fitness and protein bars don't have much potassium.